Kati Harrison

 -

-Kati says that if she had to call a place home, besides Mexico, it would probably be Corpus Christi, Texas.
-She attended Texas A&M University there where she studied Psychology, Philosophy and then got her BA in Theater and Communications.
-Theater led Kati into acting , singing and finally radio.
-Her radio career began at KEDT-FM in Corpus Christi over 9 years ago where she became Music Director and hosted classical music in the afternoon.
+Kati says that if she had a place to call home, besides Mexico, it would probably be Corpus Christi, Texas.
+She attended Texas A&M University where she received her BA in Theater and Communications.
+Theater led Kati into acting, singing and finally radio.
+Her radio career began at KEDT-FM in Corpus Christi where she became Music Director and hosted classical music in the afternoon.
 She also produced and hosted a Latin music program, Musica Suave, which she developed out of her love for Mexican folk music and Cuban dance music.

 Kati can be reached at kharrison@bccc.edu